AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 ### Multiple Series

 In the sample below, there is a multiple-series chart with the default interactivity of the legend disabled.
-When you click an icon, its fill color is modified, and its series, instead of being hidden / shown, is selected.
+When you click on an icon, its fill color is modified, and its series, instead of being hidden / shown, is selected.

 **Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](Individual_Legend_Items) section.